-Background, Objectives and Defining Programmatic
+Background, Objectives, and Defining Programmatic

-Programmatic advertising execution has become the norm for targeting and placing digital advertising, at scale and with minimal overhead.
+Programmatic advertising execution has become the norm for targeting and placing digital advertising, at scale.
 During the past few years, marketers have increasingly brought programmatic ad placement functions in-house.
-In May 2018, the IAB and Accenture Interactive issued "Programmatic In-Housing: Benefits, Challenges, and Key Steps to Building Internal Capabilities," a U.S.-based report that provides key insights into a wide spectrum of core in-housing aspects: the prevalence of in-housing, benefits to brands, challenges, depth of in-house functions, and the planning and building of an internal operation.
-The 2018 study found that programmatic strategy is most deeply integrated into their organizations, while tech stack, media tactics, and execution are outsourced to partners at data management firms, media agencies, and demand-side platforms (DSPs), respectively.
+In May 2018, IAB and Accenture Interactive issued "Programmatic In-Housing: Benefits, Challenges, and Key Steps to Building Internal Capabilities," a U.S.-based report that provides key insights into a wide spectrum of core inhousing aspects: the prevalence of in-housing, benefits to brands, challenges, depth of in-house functions and the planning and building of an internal operation.
+The 2018 study found that programmatic strategy is most deeply integrated into their organizations, while tech stack, media tactics, executional duties and ad tech stack are outsourced to partners at media agencies and data management firms.

-During February and March of 2019, a version of the U.S. survey was conducted in five European markets: France, Germany, Spain, Italy, and the UK, which also added questions about the impact of GDPR and future programmatic planning.
+During February and March of 2019, a version of the U.S. survey was conducted in five European markets: France, Germany, Italy, Spain and the UK which also added questions about the impact of GDPR and future programmatic planning.

-This report was conducted by the IAB Data Center of Excellence and aims to facilitate meaningful conversations among buyers, sellers, and vendors about the current landscape and evolution of brands' programmatic in-housing trend and promote informed evaluation and guidance related to this practice.
+This report was conducted by the IAB Data Center of Excellence, in collaboration with Accenture Interactive, and aims to facilitate meaningful conversations among buyers, sellers, and vendors about the current landscape and evolution of brands' programmatic in-housing trend and promote informed evaluation and guidance related to this practice.
 The key objectives of this report are:

-- To examine how programmatic in-housing has evolved to date in the UK - To identify benefits/drivers of in-housing practices for brands - To provide detail on the types and level of programmatic in-house buying functions
+- To examine how programmatic in-housing has evolved to date in France - To identify benefits/drivers of in-housing practices for brands - To provide detail on the types and level of programmatic in-house buying functions respondents given the continuing expansion of programmatic across display, search, video, etc. So, brands' survey responses are likely to include any programmatic activity that fell within the digital media spectrum.